Control Risk By Understanding…

 - Almost any kind of face mask will block droplets.
 However, it takes a very high-efficiency face mask, tightly fitted to the face, to block aerosols.
 For example, an N95 mask blocks 95% of particles 0.3 micrometers in size and larger.

-Fortunately, throughout the world most COVID-19 appears to be spread by larger droplets, not aerosols.
+Throughout the world most COVID-19 appears to be spread by larger droplets, not aerosols.
 This may be because the larger droplets sneezed by an infected person carry much more virus, which can more easily establish itself in another person.
-The aerosols, although a potential source of transmission, just don’t add up to much of a risk.
+The aerosols, although a potential source of transmission, just don’t add up to much of a risk UNLESS you are indoors.

 Therefore, a non-medical mask provides most people with useful protection.
 However, there are situations where a person will encounter more aerosols, and need either a medical grade mask or greater physical separation: